-Views of Board of Directors on trading/ investment activities; The Board approves all policies related to market risk, sets limit and reviews compliance on a regular basis.
+a) Views of Board of Directors on trading/ investment activities; The Board approves all policies related to market risk, sets limit and reviews compliance on a regular basis.
 The objective is to provide cost effective funding last year to finance asset growth and trade related transaction.

-c) Market Risk Management system; The duties of managing the market risk including liquidity, interest rate and foreign exchange risk lies with the Treasury Division under the supervision of ALCO.
+b) Methods used to measure Market Risk; Standardized (rule based) approach is used to measure the market risk of the Bank whereas for interest rate risk and equity risk both General and specific risk factors are applied for calculating capital charge and for foreign exchange and commodities only general risk factor is applied. c) Market Risk Management system; The duties of managing the market risk including liquidity, interest rate and foreign exchange risk lies with the Treasury Division under the supervision of ALCO.
 The ALCO is comprised of senior executives of the Bank, who meets at least once in a month.
 The committee evaluates the current position of the bank and gives direction to mitigate the market risk exposure to a minimum level. d) Policies and processes for mitigating market risk; There are approved limits for Market risk related instruments both on-balance sheet and off-balance sheet items.
 The limits are monitored and enforced on a regular basis to protect against market risk.
 The exchange rate committee of the Bank meets on a daily basis to review the prevailing market condition, exchange rate, forex position and transactions to mitigate foreign exchange risks.

 Capital Charges for Market Risk BDT in Crore

-Interest Rate Related instruments 13.61
+Interest Rate Related instruments 21.63

-Equities 72.57
+Equities 66.81

-Foreign Exchange Position 17.55
+Foreign Exchange Position 15.50

 Commodities 0.00

-Total 103.73
+Total 103.94